 The research will delve into provincial, and municipal archives, with a focus on Southern Ontario and Nova Scotia where the largest Black Canadian communities were found between the 1920s and the 1960s.
-Archival collections focusing on visible minorities in Canada will be of particular interest (e.g., The Ontario Black History Society Archives, the Black United Front fonds (NS), etc.).
-A textual (i.e., photographs, videos, audio, and text material) and discourse analysis will be conducted.
+Archival collections focusing on visible minorities in Canada will be of interest (e.g., The Ontario Black History Society Archives, the Black United Front Fonds (NS), etc.), as well as print media archives, both mainstream (such as The Toronto Globe) and Black owned (e.g., The New Glasgow Clarion).
+Textual and discourse analyses will be conducted.

+PERRIER, MARIE-JOSÉE

-PERRIER, MARIE-JOSÉE Queen's University Post-Doctoral Stipend 2013
+Queen's University Post-Doctoral Stipend 2013